 A Visitor from Outer Space is listed as being suitable for Grades 3-12.
 Additional resources for Grades 3-5 are Boston Plays with one-page scripts.
 For Grades 5-12, A More Perfect Union slide show prompts questions to be answered in pairs.
 Additional resources for secondary classrooms include The Virginia Statute for Religious Freedom and The Major Debates of the Constitutional Convention.
 Teachers need to log in to access the free resources.

 From the home page, go to Teachers.
-Enter "Constitution" in the Search box, and you will be taken to lists of Resources and Activities (including free articles and lesson plans), Book Information, and Printables (some of these may require a subscription).
+Enter "Constitution" in the Search box, and you will be taken to lists of Resources, Ideas, and Activities (including free articles and lesson plans), Book Information, and Printables (some of these may require a subscription).

 NOTE: The website also provides lessons and resources for middle and high school students.

 From the home page, select the Educate button, then Educator Resources.
 When you choose the Play Games button, you will find "Are They Watching You?"
 "Life Without the Bill of Rights" and "Madison's Notes are Missing."
 The Constitutional Duel Quiz is also accessible here.